Kvbvek/Alghoritms-Data-Structures/README.md

-# Alghoritms-Data-Structures
+# Algorithms-Data-Structures
-Made for practising alghoritms and data structures
+Made for practising algorithms and data structures